 - Very low maintenance.
 You only open the hive to remove honey or to add boxes which may be once or twice a year.

 - It’s the naturalist’s dream hive.
 The bees build comb from scratch, build downward like nature intended, and are accorded the opportunity to live in a clean comb.
-Every time you harvest, you take away comb that previously contained brood.
-That way, the queen is continuously laying eggs in fresh wax and contaminants that may have made their way into the wax are removed annually.
+Every time you harvest, you take away the comb that previously contained brood.
+That way, the queen is continuously laying eggs in fresh wax, and contaminants that may have made their way into the wax are removed annually.

 - Because of the simple structure, they are quite affordable.
 If you’re handy with a saw, download the plans and make it yourself.

 - During the nectar season, you can add a super above the existing boxes and get some bonus honey.
 However, you need to have understood the nectar flows in your region first to be sure that the bees can fill it.

 - No need for a queen excluder.
 As they build downward, she lays her eggs downward and leaves the top boxes for honey storage.